BaGreal2/Color-Odyssey-Challenge/README.md

 In daily mode sequence is generated based on the current date and player has only one chance at trying this sequence.

-Then, player also can view his stats in both mode to compare with friends 🙂
+Then, player also can view his stats in both modes to compare with friends 🙂

 ## Screenshot